shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 7. Expiratory release
 8. Residue

+During quiet/eupnea breathing, only the inspiratory rise and inspiratory release steps are used.
+The fraction of total breath time is set by the inspiratory-expiratory ratio.

 At the beginning of each breath, a target volume (i.e., tidal volume) is determined and mapped to the <i>P<sub>min</sub></i> value using simple circuit math and assuming constant lung and chest wall compliances.
 This is given by,

 \f[{P_{min }} = \frac{{ - V + FRC}}{{{C_{total}}}}\f]